Sydney Bernard Smith

 Sydney Bernard Smith (4 August 1936 – 11 October 2008) was a Scots-Irish poet, dramatist, actor and novelist.

 Biography

-He was born in Glasgow, his father was from Forfar, Angus and his mother from Co.
-Clare.
+He was born in Glasgow, his father was from Forfar, Angus and his mother from County Clare.
 He was brought up in Portstewart, County Londonderry in Northern Ireland.

 He was educated at Clongowes Wood College, Queen's College, Oxford and the University of Iowa International Writer's programme.
 He later taught at Clongowes Wood College.
 He also worked as a teacher at Sandymount High School in Dublin, the University of Iowa and Ithaca College in Ithaca, New York.
 He also taught in Germany and Spain.

 Smith was married to Cynthia (née Hoxie) and they had three sons (Daniel, Sydney George, Cormac) and a daughter (Emer).
-At the time of his death he lived in Dundalk, County Louth in Ireland.
+At the time of his death, he lived in Dundalk, County Louth in Ireland.